Prabhat-2101/Storing_Retrival_from_database_using_php/README.md

 5. Create a database with the name registration_db

-6. Import counselling.sql file(given inside the zip package in the SQL file folder) in your localhost
+6. Import counselling.sql file(given inside the zip package) in your localhost

 7. Run the script http://localhost/your_project_name